goosefx/mexico/README.md

-# Mexico - [Corona](http://www.anscamobile.com/corona/) Scene Management & More
+# Mexico - Object Oriented Programming with [Corona SDK](http://www.anscamobile.com/corona/)

-## Features
+## CORE Features

-   - OOP
+   - Class - use inheritance in your own project
+   - Mixins - add common functionality to your objecs
+   - Styles - create display objects css-a-like
-   - Scene Director (with powerful features and transitions)
+   - Scene Director - easy to use, powerful and extensible